Quantum walks with quantum chaotic coins: Of the Loschmidt echo, classical limit and thermalization: Summary and discussions

 This work has studied coined quantum walks on a simple one-dimensional lattice with periodic boundary conditions.
 The coin was taken as a quantum chaotic system, but with a parameter than can also allow for integrable and intermediate dynamics.
 We have pointed out that a Loschmidt echo like fidelity construct is central to this study.
 By deriving this approximately using random matrix theory, we have shown how the classical random walk's well-known binomial distribution and the normal distribution arise when the coin is chaotic.
 Interestingly the fidelity is precisely the classical walker's characteristic function.
 While quantum walks have been studied now for nearly 20 years, to our knowledge this is not explicit, although the normal diffusion has been derived.
 It may also be interesting to look at the Loschmidt echo aspect for better approximations that go beyond the classical one, as the literature on the echo is extensive.
 We have thus made connections with this well-studied area of quantum chaos and quantum walks.
 We emphasize that that we take finite walker spaces and allow for the coin dimensionality to vary, and the classical limit is its limit to $\infty$, when indeed the classical coin achieves randomness via deterministic chaos.

 We have also pointed out a path-integral formalism of the quantum walk that can be used to define walks on arbitrary graphs and that helps in seeing the role of the bipartite lattice symmetry, with odd and even dimensional lattices behaving very differently if the coin is sufficiently chaotic.
 Entanglement between the coin and walker was also studied and showed some intriguing features.
 Starting from an logarithmic growth as dictated by the diffusive classical limit, it saturates to a steady state value.
 This steady state value as well as the nature of the states accessed in this regime depends crucially on the relative sizes of the coin and walker spaces.
 It was shown that for coin dominated cases, the chaos is sufficient to drive the whole system to a typical random state, such that the reduced density matrix eigenvalues have the universal Marchenko-Pastur distribution and the entanglement reaches the Page value.
 However in the walker dominated case, this is not true, and even for large coin dimensions ($M \gg 2$), the Page value is not reached.
 In this regime the conservation of lattice momentum due to translation symmetry seems to play a crucial role and it will be both interesting to see if one could derive these as well as to see how generic these distributions are.
+This may be related to ways in which states evolve in general complex systems, a recent survey is found in \cite{volya2020time}.
 It is well-known that many-body systems constrained with symmetries such as particle number, magnetization, or even just energy, can show deviations from such universality.

+Discrete time coined walk has been implemented in the NISQ devices \cite{georgopoulos2019comparison,chen2019hybrid} and shown to exhibit quantum nature of the walker.
+In this context it will be interesting to see whether one can implement a quantum chaotic walk and show the transition in the behavior of the walker depending on the integrability of the coin.
+Thus providing a simple and elegent test bed for the effects of quantum chaos of subsystem dynamics and providing a platform to further explore the role of quantum chaos in quantum computation.
+Also, It will also be interesting to understand whether one can extend quantum chaotic walk to the case of continuous time quantum walk and see whether one could see similar behavior.